fergusonjason/exohunter/README.md

 Right now I'm still working on the API.
 Once that's done, I'll create a React-based frontend to actually display what the API creates.

+I also need to set this up as a Docker image.
+Eventually.